-Farming - Activities related to farming (field preparation, planting, weed control, harvesting) take place from April 1 to November 30.
-Activities would take place 1-10 days a month on each field during the growing season depending on size and complexity of the field.
+Farming - Activities related to farming (field preparation, planting, weed control, and harvesting) take place from April 1 to November 30.
+Activities would take place 1-10 days a month on each field during the growing season, depending on size and complexity of the field.
 The use of glyphosate-tolerant soybeans and corn would be allowed as part of an integrated pest management program used to prepare a seedbed for habitat restoration and management and/or to control noxious and invasive vegetation.
 The use of glyphosate-tolerant soybeans and corn would only be used in accordance with the 2011 Environmental Assessment for the Use of Genetically Modified, Glyphosate-Tolerant Soybeans and Corn on National Wildlife Refuge Lands in the Mountain-Prairie Region.

-Seed Collection - Use would be ongoing but most actions will happen in the fall when seeds have matured over 1-7 days.
-Although, the timing of collecting native species seed will depend on the physiology of the target plant species.
+Seed Collection - Use would be ongoing, but most actions would occur during the fall when seeds have matured over 1-7 days.
+The timing of collecting native species seed will depend on the physiology of the target species.

 Grazing - Use would be ongoing.
-Use may take place any time of the year; primarily occurs from April through October.
-The time and frequency will depend on the desired outcome determined by objectives outlined in management plans based on the best available biological data.
+It may take place at any time of the year but primarily occurs from April through October.
+The duration and frequency will depend on the desired outcome determined by objectives outlined in management plans based on the best available biological data.

 Haying - Use would be ongoing.
-Use may take place any time of the year; primarily occurs from August through September.
-The time and frequency will depend on the desired outcome determined by objectives outlined in management plans based on the best available biological data.
+It may take place at any time of the year but primarily occurs from August through September.
+The duration and frequency will depend on the desired outcome determined by objectives outlined in management plans based on the best available biological data.
 Haying activities will take 1-14 days per field.